Thunder Road (Introduction) [Springsteen on Broadway]

 So, uh, you'd be surprised how far you can go across this big country Without having to stop, ya know,

-It's, it's a long ways between things out there, and man I drove my share.
+it's, it's a long ways between things out there, and man I drove my share.

 2000 miles in second, third, and fourth gear.